Analysis and fabrication of a photonic crystal based anti-reflective coating for photovoltaics generated by evolutionary optimization

-When applied to the problem of designing a multilayered anti-reflective coating for a photovoltaic device, these evolutionary algorithms yield a particularly elegant and regular solution based on a Bragg mirror with obviously adapted external layers.
-Such a solution can seem {\em a priori} counter-intuitive, as photonic crystals are known to have a forbidden photonic band and thus reflect light very efficiently.
-It is thus not straightforward that a highly reflective structure is a good solution to lower the reflectivity of a silicon layer.
+When applied to the problem of designing a multilayered anti-reflective coating for a photovoltaic device, these evolutionary algorithms yield a particularly elegant and regular solution based on a photonic crystal with obviously adapted external layers.
+The emergence of a partially periodic solution may seem at first surprising.
+Photonic crystals may present a forbidden band, and thus behave as a frequency selective mirror -- that is why in all the other optimization problems they emerge when the reflection, not the transmission, is maximized\cite{barry2018evolutionary}.
+The optimization results thus suggest that photonic crystals may be utilized when they are transparent as efficient anti-reflective coatings.

-Here we show that this structure emerges as the result of the optimization for a broad range of conditions and in a very reliable way.
+Here we show that this structure emerges as the result of the optimization for a broad range of conditions and in a very systematic way.
 Then, we conduct a thorough physical study of this anti-reflecting coating based on a photonic crystal, which is made possible by the very regularity of the solution proposed by the optimization algorithms.
-Our analysis is based on a Fabry-Perot model for the Bloch mode propagating inside the crystal, and we provide tools to compute the reflection coefficient of the Bloch mode inside the structure.

 In a first part, we study in which conditions the structure may emerge, and show that they are broader than initially thought, explaining why it is consistently proposed as a solution by the optimization.
 A simple physical analysis then allows us to discuss to which point the structure is actually optimal.
 In a second part, we provide a thorough physical analysis of the optical response of the structure.
+Our analysis is based on a Fabry-Perot model for the Bloch mode propagating inside the crystal, and we provide tools to compute the reflection coefficient of the Bloch mode inside the structure.
 We show that the photonic crystal is used, outside its forbidden band, as a buffer allowing light coming from free space to be transferred to silicon in a very efficient way.
 Finally, we have checked that such a structure could actually be realized using techniques which would be easy to deploy in the industry.